flastest/ReedSolomon/README.md

 | data | data | data |
 | parity | parity | parity |

-### Parity Shards
+### Encoding Matrix

 The number of parity shards varies based on the number of shards they will do parity for.
-We generate this chunk by multiplying an encoding matrix by
+We generate a chunk of Reed Solomonized data by multiplying an encoding matrix by the data we with to encode.
+This encoding matrix consists of an identity matrix with additional parity check rows on the bottom.
+This will produce what we are going to store; the actual data and the parity check shards afterwards.
+It is important to note that the number of parity check shards are smaller than the number of data shards we're storing.
+This ensures that we are efficitently saving space with our error correcting code.

 ### Galois Fields

 Galois fields are just a set of integers that can be added, multiplied, divided, you name it, but are always modded by a certain number.
 This is not at all different than what I learned a 'ring' was in other math classes.
 Mathematicians just want to watch everyone else suffer I guess.
 Our Galois field is just a 'ring' for the number eight.
 Basically, you can do any operation on any number from zero through seven, and then you just need to modulo eight at the end.

 ### Matrix multiplication

-To decode, we use matrix multiplication to multiply our chunk by another matrix.
+To encode and decode, we use matrix multiplication to multiply our chunk by another matrix.

 ### References